CaptainKuro29/TECAA/projects/hugoGroupProject/lotusdocs/exampleSite/content/docs/deployment.md

 ```shell
 npm install -g netlify-cli
 ```
-After the installation is finished, type:
+After the installation, type the command and follow the steps:
 ```shell
 netlify deploy prod
 ```
-and follow the steps.

 ### Access Your Site

-After the build is complete, Netlify will give you a URL to view your deployed site.
+Netlify will give you a URL to view your deployed site.

 ## Conclusion

-You've successfully deployed your Hugo website with Netlify!
-Explore Netlify's additional features to enhance your site further.
+You’ve deployed your Hugo website with Netlify!
+Explore Netlify’s additional features to enhance your site further.